Deprecations

 • (+1 year) Remove deprecated functionality

 Deprecations are subject to change in detail or time frame.
-If you need help assessing the impact of deprecation of a feature on your particular Octopus Server configuration, please contact our support team.
+If you need help assessing the impact of the deprecation of a feature on your particular Octopus Server configuration, please contact our support team.

 Planned Deprecations